 Start planning your trip today to view fall’s breathtaking colors in Oconto County.
 Start by climbing 132 steps to the top of the 100-foot steel structure known as the Mountain Fire Lookout Tower.
 The view from the top of the tower can’t be explained except only to view it yourself.
 This free site is the only Forest Service tower still standing in the area and is listed on the National Historic Lookout Register.
 For more information go to www.ocontocounty.org.

 get•a•way get-uh-wey n: well-earned escape from everything but the things you love the most

-We had to stop at 5, but we have many more ideas for you at www.shawanocountry.com
+We have many more ideas for you at www.shawanocountry.com